 If you expect to cover more than about 12,000 miles a year, the 2.0-litre diesel may be more suitable.
 Our favourite, the 148bhp version, can manage up to 43.5mpg and isn't much slower than the 178bhp model.
 Alternatively, there's a 1.5-litre 118bhp diesel, but it feels a little underpowered and takes a sluggish 12.7 seconds to reach 62mph from rest.

-Trim levels are Zetec, Titanium Edition, Titanium X Edition, ST-Line, ST-Line Edition and Vignale.
-Even the entry-level Zetec gets handy features like Ford’s ‘Quickclear’ heated windscreen, DAB radio and cruise control.
-Titanium Edition will suit technology fans, thanks to its SYNC 3 infotainment system with an eight-inch touchscreen, while the Titanium X Edition is more luxurious.
+In later models, even the entry-level Zetec gets handy features like a heated windscreen, DAB radio and cruise control.
+Titanium Edition will suit technology fans, thanks to its ‘SYNC 3’ infotainment system with an eight-inch touchscreen.